 Also note that the new, reformed GCSEs have much more challenging content, no coursework, more knowledge to recall and an exam model that insists that the entire qualification must be sat in the same season, ie there are no modules that can be taken early.
 It is for these reasons that year-on-year comparisons cannot be made for this year.

-To view our four year GCSE examination statistics, please click HERE.
+To view our five year GCSE examination statistics, please click HERE.